 Prepare geodatabase data for use while offline

 To work with maps when you're offline (in other words, not connected to your organization's network), enable the sync capability on the feature services you use in your map.
 Before you publish a sync-enabled feature service that references data in a geodatabase, you must prepare the data.
 For more information, see Prepare data for use in offline feature services and Prepare feature services for offline use.

 The following describes feature service data requirements specific to data stored in a database.
 Your data must meet these requirements in addition to the requirements common to geodatabases and databases.

 - When you add database data to a map in ArcGIS Pro, a query layer is created.
-If you alter the query layer definition, be sure the query contains only one table, does not have duplicate columns, and does not include joins, where clauses, or virtual or merged columns.
+If you alter the query layer definition, ensure the query contains only one table, does not have duplicate columns, and does not include joins, where clauses, or virtual or merged columns.

 - The query layer that's defined for the table determines what data publishes.
 For example, tables containing data types that are not supported by ArcGIS can be published, but unsupported data types are not accessible through ArcGIS or the feature service.
 See View database data in ArcGIS for information on how the query layer is initially defined when you add a database table to the map.